KobySoden/pcd/README.md

 # pcd

 This project is a subsection of a larger project but it can operate on its own.
 By downloading this repository you will have a fully functioning pirated content detector.
 It must be connected to a FaunaDB database to run on a website.
 Otherwise it will work with two videos.
+Before running this you must create an anaconda environment named Tensor_CV_Fauna.
+See setup instructions below for more information.

 Usage:
        conda activate Tensor_CV_Fauna